 If you’re over 18 years old and live in the EU, Switzerland or Norway, you’re eligible to invest on Bondora.

-If you happen to reside outside of the supported countries, Bondora needs to verify your application before you get access to their investment platform.
+If you reside outside of the supported countries, Bondora needs to verify your application before you get access to their investment platform.

 You can use SEPA transfer (bank transfer) to add funds to your Bondora account.